faustostangler/FLY/README.md

 - `sync_companies` – Fetch company listings and details from the exchange.
 - `sync_nsd` – Download sequential document information.
 - `fetch_statements` – Retrieve raw statement pages.
-The rows are stored in `SqlAlchemyRepositoryStatementParsedPort` before parsing.
-Parsed statements are persisted separately using `SqlAlchemyRawStatementRepository`.
+The rows are stored in `SqlAlchemyRepositoryStatementFetchedPort` before parsing.
+Fetched statements are persisted separately using `SqlAlchemyStatementRawRepository`.
 - `parse_statements` – Convert stored pages into structured records.

 Services are started from `presentation/cli.py` when you execute `run.py`.